bcgov/ckanext-bcgov/scripts/README.txt

-save_users.py : Saving current users in a file. load_users.py : Importing saved users from the saved file. save_orgs.py : Saving current organizations and their users into a file. load_orgs.py : Importing saved organizations from the saved file.
+save_users.py : Saving current users in a file. load_users.py : Importing saved users from the saved file. save_orgs.py : Saving current organizations and their users into a file. load_orgs.py : Importing saved organizations from the saved file. remove_user_access.py : Removes a list of users give by an input json file from all organizations.

 ##################################################################################################
 Note: to permanently remove the records you need to run the purge command in edc_schema extension: